DeluxeOwl/chronicle/README.md

 - event versioning + upcasting events
 	- MultiTransformer that extends Transformer -> upcast to multiple events
 - a projection package: subscribe to GLobalLog and manage state, checkpointing, replay, idempotency & retry
+  - lifecycle management
+  - parallel replay
+  - idempotency helpers, dlq
 - ci/cd & more tests
+- observability

+## Miscellaneous

+If you're interested in throwing the whole lib (without tests) into an LLM